khutchens/env/README.md

 # env

-Just checkout to ~/env or wherever you like and run setup.py to link everything.
+Just checkout to ~/.env or wherever you like and run setup.zsh to link everything.